martinpiper/C64Public/Scroller/README.md

 Change to the Scroller directory.
 Run buildIt.bat

-It creates a compressed Scroller.prg that can be run on a C64 or pretty much any C64 emulator.
+It creates a compressed Scroller.prg and Scroller.crt that can be run on a C64 or pretty much any C64 emulator.

+ScrollEntry.a allows the 8-way multidirection scrolling demo or SEUCK games builds to be selected near the comment "Choose one of the below source includes for the main build options".

-ScrollEntry.a contains lots of documented tweak options to enable or disable (or define or undefine).
+ScrollEntry.a, ScrollEntry_SEUCK.a and ScrollEntry_MultiDirection.a contain lots of documented tweak options to enable or disable (or define or undefine).
 For example an enabled or defined option for Scroller_LinkedEnemyTest will look like: "Scroller_LinkedEnemyTest = 1" A disabled or undefined option for Scroller_LinkedEnemyTest will look like: ";Scroller_LinkedEnemyTest = 1" The ';' character is a comment character and causes that line to be ignored.
 Thus to disable it or undefine it use a ';' character at the start of the line for that option.

-ScrollerData.a contains lots of !bin commands near the top of the file.
-Enable one of the !bin to include one of the game data files from the SEUCK directory.
+ScrollerData.a contains lots of !bin commands near the top of the file for including various chunks of data ScrollerDataMacro.a defines the SEUCK data inclusion macros +SEUCKFileData Enable one of the !bin to include one of the game data files from the SEUCK directory.